 Education Policy, COVID-19, Leadership, ICT

-A very good book with an exceptional viewpoints on critical issues that requires deep thinking in educational policy and leadership. – Susan Thomas (Oxford, UK) 30 August 2021.
+A very good book with an exceptional viewpoints on critical issues that require deep thinking in educational policy and leadership. – Susan Thomas (Oxford, UK) 30 August 2021.

 Technical and non-technical problems are well tabled. – Liz Waterman (California, USA) 9 September 2021.

-The Chapters contributors shows in-depth knowledge of the subject matter and the interlocking sequence of the problems, personal experiences and solutions that are beyond expectation. – Seth Goldsmith (Cambridge, UK) 8 September 2021.
+The Chapters contributors show in-depth knowledge of the subject matter and the interlocking sequence of the problems, personal experiences and solutions that are beyond expectation. – Seth Goldsmith (Cambridge, UK) 8 September 2021.

-The structure and layout of the book is outstanding. – Jane Smith (California, USA) 6 September 2021.
+The structure and layout of the book are outstanding. – Jane Smith (California, USA) 6 September 2021.

 Without doubt, the collective experiences and content enrichment of the Chapters are extraordinary insight of best practices. – Terry McGill (Toronto, Canada) 4 September 2021.